 Community Development Pipeline Program

-Workforce Strategies for a Thriving Region: Healthcare
+Workforce Strategies for a Thriving Region: Strategies for Engaging Disconnected Populations

-The University of Central Arkansas, University of Arkansas, Crowder College, and the Federal Reserve Bank of St. Louis invite you to join Workforce Strategies for a Thriving Region: Healthcare, a free training event focused on healthcare innovation and opportunities across Northwest Arkansas, Southwest Missouri, and the broader tri-state region.
-This event is a part of a quarterly, collaborative series designed to advance workforce solutions in multiple sectors.
+The University of Central Arkansas, University of Arkansas, Crowder College, and the Federal Reserve Bank of St. Louis invite you to join Workforce Strategies for a Thriving Region: Strategies for Engaging Disconnected Populations, a free training event focused on opportunities across Northwest Arkansas, Southwest Missouri, and the broader tri-state region to help disengaged people reinvest into the Workforce.

 This quarterly series builds on the success of the I-49 Workforce Summit, offering a deeper, more focused exploration of the most pressing challenges affecting our regional labor market.
 Each event brings together leaders from education, industry, government, and community organizations to engage in meaningful conversations around timely workforce topics.